drdrej/android-xml-drafts/README.md

 1. declaration over programming.
 2. types over strings.
 3. easy to use.
-4. should be fast as possible and use low as possible memory.
+4. should be fast as possible and use less memory as possible.